Pattedetable/phyg-standing-sound-waves/README.md

 You will need some software to use this program, namely:

   * Python 3
-  * FFmpeg

 If you are using Linux, Python will generally already be installed.
 If not, you can install it from your distribution's repositories.

 You can also install Python from the [official website](https://www.python.org/).
 Once there, select the appropriate package for your operating system.
-FFmpeg can also be downloaded from its [website](https://ffmpeg.org/).

 You will also need the following Python modules: